Contact Us Terms of Use Privacy & Cookies Statement

 • Hot Spring at Inamoto/Oyster

 Is there anything better than a day on the slopes followed by a steamy soak?
 Set within the mainland's Japanese Alps, Yuzawa is a resort town famous for its ski trails and hot springs.
-Many baths are located at the ski resorts, but non-skiers can make use of the facilities at other hotels, public bathhouses, or even the bullet-train station, which has a hot springs bath with 106-degree-Fahrenheit water -- blended with sake.
+Many baths are located at the ski resorts, but non-skiers can use the facilities at other hotels, public bathhouses, or even the bullet-train station, which has a hot springs bath with 106-degree Fahrenheit water blended with sake.
 Yuzawa's Echigo-Yuzawa Station also has a tasting room with sakes from more than 100 local breweries.
-So perhaps we should make our question: is there anything better than skiing, soaking, and sake-sampling?

 • Hakone